borchero/meerkat/README.md

     --set vault.pkiPath=${PKI_PATH}
 ```

-You can also leave all of these fields blank and they choose sensitive defaults.
+You can also leave all of these fields blank and they choose sensible defaults.
 Consult the
 [values file](./deploy/values.yaml) for further details.

 ### Custom Resources